 In 2004, lime producers in Western Australia formed an independent association to further advance industry issues and more actively promote the implementation of the Code of Practice.

-At present, 17 Lime accredited suppliers (representing some 80% by volume of agricultural lime supplied in WA) are operating under the Association’s Agricultural Lime Industry Code of Practice.
+At present, 18 accredited lime pits (representing some 80% by volume of agricultural lime supplied in WA) are operating under the Association’s Agricultural Lime Industry Code of Practice.